-Managing overhead costs is a challenge for many dental practices.
+One of the keys to the success of your dental practice is managing overhead.
 Our 2022 Dental Industry Report found that lowering costs is a priority for dentists.
-Lowering your dental practice’s overhead can seem daunting, but it really comes down to six simple steps.
+Lowering your dental practice’s overhead percentages can seem daunting, but it really comes down to six simple steps.
 What are those steps?
 And what should your overhead breakdown be?
 We’ll answer those questions and provide steps for implementing an overhead management plan in your practice.

 As any good clinician knows, creating an effective treatment plan begins with a detailed assessment.
 Similarly, the first step to lowering your dental practice’s overhead is finding out where you stand and how your numbers compare with industry benchmarks.
 Use key performance indicators (KPIs) to measure and manage your practice through reliable data.